nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Duke The Market** is a one-stop marketing tool that allows department stores to keep track of their upcoming marketing plan roll-outs, monitor its impact, and to target the appropriate subsegment of its customer base for each of those plans.
-Also, it is optimised for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+It is also optimised for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, Duke The Market can help you organise your marketing events and reach out to your target customer base much faster than a traditional GUI app.

 * Table of Contents